IlliniSolarCar/ElecOnboarding24/Hardware/Horn_Jake/Horn_Jake_specs.md

 - Power In

 ## LED Indicators
+- CAN Transmit
+- CAN Receive
+- Power imput
-- LED at Horn Out test point
+- Horn Output